Pronounced: Pol-ee-my-al-ja Roo-MAT-ic-ah

 Weight loss without a known cause

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 PMR will be suspected if symptoms are there for more than 2 weeks.

 Corticosteroids—may be used for up to 2 years at low doses